-The existing house at the site is 325sq.m and is to be demolished and replaced with a proposed house of 845sq.m.
-There is therefore a resulting uplift of 520sq.m of floorspace that would be liable for Mayoral and Borough CIL charges.

-However, the property is being built for Mrs Volossov as her and her families principal residence, and as such a self-build exemption will be applied for to provide relief against the Mayoral and Borough CIL Charges.
+- 8.2 The existing house at the site is 325sq.m and is to be demolished and replaced with a proposed house of 685sq.m.
+There is therefore a resulting uplift of 36osq.m of floorspace that would be liable for Mayoral and Borough CIL charges. - 8.3 However, the property is being built for Mrs Volossov as her family's principal residence, and as such, a self-build exemption will be applied for by the applicant to provide relief against the Mayoral and Borough CIL Charges.
 This is indicated on the accompanying CIL Information Form.